Meadowlarke/Bibliography/Bibliography.md

 > **This paper looks at the history of listening and recording in the social sciences and art.
 It concludes that anthropologists should reexamine the history of the discipline to acknowledge the importance of the study of sound as more than simply a tool for gathering data.**

-> p.
 330: Academic background.

-> p.
 331: Discussion of Shafer and  "schizophonia."

-> p.
 331: Discussion of term "soundscape."

-> p.
 332: Sound recording as technology of memory.

-> p.
 333: Film and acousmatic listening.

-> p.
 334: Anthropologists' disregard for sound art.

-> p.
 335: Discussion of Feld's _Voices of the Rainforest._

-> p.
 334: Anthropology vs. sound art.

-> p.
 336: Ethnography of sound.

-> p.
 337: Decisions in studio recording.

-> p.
 338: Ephemerality of sound.

-> p.
 338: Temporality in the soundscape.

-> p.
 339: Absence of the voice in soundscape work.

-> p.
 339: Implications of all this for Anthropology.

 ### Santoro, Daniella.
 "The Dancing Ground: Emboided Knowledge, Disability, and Visability in New Orleans Second Lines."
 In _The Oxford Handbook of Music and Disability Studies,_ edited by Neil William Lerner, Jopseph Nathan Strauss, Blake Howe, and Stephaie Jense-Moulton, 305-326.
 Oxford: Oxford University Press, 2016.